-We appreciate you as a member and look forward to seeing you, virtually, at Nymeo’s 2021 Annual Meeting!
+We appreciate you as a member and look forward to seeing you!

-There are two (2) Directors who have an expiring term on the Board of Directors as of the date of the Annual Meeting.
-Charles W.C.
-Yancey and Edward A. Brown have been nominated for these open positions.
-The election for the open positions on the Board of Directors will not be conducted by ballot and there will be no nominations from the floor when the number of nominees equals the number of Directors who have an expiring term.
-Nominations by petition will be accepted by Nymeo members until March 20, 2021.
-If you are interested in a nomination by petition packet, please contact Ashley Adams by phone at 240-436-4066 or email at email@example.com.
+There are two (2) Directors who have an expiring term on the Board of Directors as of the date of the Annual Meeting: Charles W.C.
+Yancey and Edward Brown.
+There are two (2) Directors who we appointed to the Board in 2023, Michael Conroy and Scott Emerick.
+These four (4) Directors have been nominated by the Nominating and Recruitment Committee to continue to serve on the Board of Directors.
+The election for any open positions on the Board of Directors will not be conducted by ballot and there will be no nominations from the floor when the number of nominees equals the number of Directors who have an expiring term.
+Nominations by petition will be accepted by Nymeo members until March 17, 2024.
+If you are interested in a nomination by petition packet, please contact Jane Murphy by phone at 240-436-4066 or email at email@example.com.

 Charles W.C.
 Yancey is a Retired Research Structural Engineer, National Institute of Standards and Technology (NIST).
 Mr. Yancey has an M.S. in Structural Engineering and a B.S. in Civil Engineering.
-He is President of a tax preparation firm (1984 to present), Treasurer of Adelphi Presbyterian Church, Sponsorship Leader of the Hyattsville, MD, CROP Hunger Walk; Treasurer of the Solar Empowerment Initiative and a member of the Maryland Society of Accounting and Tax Professionals.
-Mr. Yancey has been a member of Nymeo for 49 years.
+He is President of a tax preparation firm (1984 to present), Treasurer of Adelphi Presbyterian Church, Sponsorship Leader of the Hyattsville, MD, CROP Hunger Walk, and a member of the Maryland Society of Accounting and Tax Professionals.
+Mr. Yancey has been a member of Nymeo for 53 years.
 He previously served on the Credit Committee for one year and is currently serving on the Board of Directors as the Board Chair.